A Ranking Game for Imitation Learning: Experimental Results

-\textbf{Asymptotic performance}: Table~\ref{table:asymptotic-comparison} shows that both \texttt{rank-game} methods are able to reach near-expert asymptotic performance with a single expert trajectory.
+\textbf{Asymptotic Performance}: Table~\ref{table:asymptotic-comparison} shows that both \texttt{rank-game} methods are able to reach near-expert asymptotic performance with a single expert trajectory.
 BCO shows poor performance which can be attributed to the compounding error problem arising from its behavior cloning strategy.
-GAIfO and DACfO use GDA for optimization and show high variance in their asymptotic performance whereas \texttt{rank-game} methods are more stable, showing low variance in their final performance.
+GAIfO and DACfO use GDA for optimization with a supremum loss and show high variance in their asymptotic performance whereas \texttt{rank-game} methods are more stable and low-variance.

 \textbf{Sample Efficiency}: Figure~\ref{fig:rank_main} shows that RANK-RAL and RANK-PAL are among the most sample efficient methods for the LfO setting, outperforming the recent state-of-the-art method OPOLO~\citep{zhu2020off} by a significant margin.
-This experiment demonstrates the benefit of the combined improvements of the shaped ranking-loss and Stackelberg gradient dynamics proposed in our \texttt{rank-game} method.
+We notice that IQLearn fails to learn in the LfO setting.
+This experiment demonstrates the benefit of the combined improvements of the proposed ranking-loss with automatically generated rankings.
 Our method is also simpler to implement than OPOLO, as we require fewer lines of code changes on top of SAC and need to maintain fewer parameterized networks compared to OPOLO which requires an additional inverse action model to regularize learning.